-Fragrant water lily
+Fragrant water lily identification and control

 Fragrant water lily occurs from Puerto Rico to Alaska and from California to Quebec.
 Its many subspecies and varieties may be found floating in ponds, lakes and sluggish streams just about everywhere in North America.
 It was introduced to Washington as a water garden plant and has since escaped into numerous natural lakes and ponds, often growing so densely that it creates negative impacts on recreation and habitat.